opekope2/OptiGUI-Legacy/README.md

 ### Does this mod support OptiFine GUI animations?

-No, please check out [Animatica](https://github.com/FoundationGames/Animatica).
+Not by itself, please check out [Animatica](https://github.com/FoundationGames/Animatica).
+Supported as of OptiGUI v0.2.0.

 ### Does this mod support OptiFine colors (colors.properties)?